visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/Explode_operator.rst

    Explode operator example: original plot; exploding cells of a material; exploding materials.

-The Explode operator has two primary functions.
-The first is to explode materials from each other, and the second is to explode cells from each other.
-There are three different origins of explosion—**point, plane, and cylinder**—all of which have unique results and can be applied to either cells or materials.
-While this operator is primarily meant to be used on datasets containing materials, the capability of exploding all cells remains available for datasets that lack materials.
+The Explode operator has three primary targets, which are **materials, domains, and cells**.
+There are three different origins of explosion—**point, plane, and cylinder**—all of which have unique results and can be applied to any of the above mentioned targets.
+While this operator is primarily meant to be used on datasets containing materials or domains, the capability of exploding all cells remains available for datasets that lack either.

 Using the Explode operator